Site icon Vern Bender

 5. Right planetary mass

-6. Near inner edge of circumstellar habitable zone
+6. Near the inner edge of the circumstellar habitable zone

 7. Low-eccentricity orbit outside spin-orbit and giant planet resonances